sunnya97/ethereum-developers-guide/writing-smart-contracts/voting.md

 ## Voting and DAOs

 One of the most valuable use cases of blockchain often cited is for voting and decentralized autonomous organizations.
-However, voting is more complicated than it seems at first glance due to the transparency of the blockchain and the lack of identity on the blockchain.
-In this section, we will discuss voting on the blockchain and build a token-based voting system, as well as creating a contract for a DAO.
+Voting is more complicated than it seems at first glance, due to the transparency of the blockchain and the lack of identity on the blockchain.
+In this section, we will discuss voting on the blockchain and build a token-based voting system, as well as creating a contract for a Decentalized Autonomous Organization \(DAO\).

 ###### [Building up Voting Protocols](https://blog.colony.io/towards-better-ethereum-voting-protocols-7e54cb5a0119) \[13 min read\]